 Here, let's see a true example from answers.microsoft.com:

-Searching on Google, we find many users are talking about the automatic repair your PC did not start correctly error message in Windows 10.
-Now, more and more users are eager to know how to fix your PC did not start correctly error message in Windows 10/8/7.
-Besides, is it possible to fix your PC did not start correctly loop issue without damaging the original data?
+Now, many more users are eager to know the solution to when their PC cannot start correctly in Windows 10/8/7.
+An additional question is that is it possible to fix your PC when it continuously cannot start correctly without damaging the original data?

 Itching to know the answer?

-Now, keep reading, and then you will find several solutions to deal with the automatic repair your PC did not start correctly error message in Windows 10.
+Keep reading to find several solutions for the automatic repair your PC did not start correctly error message in Windows 10.
+Here, to keep data safe, you should recover your lost data before fixing this error.

 Method 1: Open Command Prompt and Run System File Checker

-You can try running the sfc/scannow command in the Command Prompt to fix your PC did not start correctly loop issue.
+You can try running the sfc/scannow command in the Command Prompt to fix your PC when it runs into the looping issue of not starting correctly.

 Restart your PC and check whether the "Your PC did not start correctly" error exists.